alexrivadeneira/kapor-center/part5/outline.md

 * Remember: the CSS style ```animation-duration``` accepts a string in the format "some number plus the letter s", eg ```5s```.
 So you'll have to figure out how to manipulate your strings to get this desired input.

-### End of Class
-* Submit your work for class credit.
-On your desktop, create a folder with your name.
-Put your work into that folder.
-Drag the folder into the shared folder [here](https://drive.google.com/drive/folders/15pl4yzGx6OhXQKHbW8g1cKAkvKkaJenn?usp=sharing).

 ### Further Exploration
 * Check out other computer-related events at the [Library](https://www.berkeleypubliclibrary.org/events/computers)!
 * [FreeCodeCamp exercises](https://www.freecodecamp.org): Keep going!